Skip to content

 Tuck Woodstock

-Tuck Woodstock has been writing and editing content for Travel Portland since 2014.
+Tuck Woodstock wrote and edited content for Travel Portland from 2014–2020.
 Read More

 Portland is home to more than 200 delightful parks of all sizes and styles — but only one is built atop a volcano.
 In fact, Portland is one of six American cities with an extinct volcano within its limits, thanks to the 636-foot-tall (194 m) Mount Tabor.
-Experience this novelty for yourself by exploring 191-acre (77 ha) Mt.
-Tabor Park, a century-old public space known for its open-air reservoirs, its annual Adult Soapbox Derby, and, yes, its volcanic cinder cone.
+Experience this novelty by exploring 191-acre (77 ha) Mt.
+Tabor Park, a century-old public space known for its open-air reservoirs, annual PDX Adult Soapbox Derby, and, yes, its volcanic cinder cone.

 Know Before You Go